Kaffiend/electron-angular-ngrx/README.md

 The angular build artifacts will be stored in the `dist/` directory.
 The electron build artifacts will be stored in the `dist/electron` directory.
 The Electron main process will be restarted automatically if the electron code changes.
-The Render Process will utlize live reloads to reload changes on save on angular code.
+The Render Process will utilize live reloads to reload changes on save for angular code.

 ## Build - One-Shot Launch (development)
-Run `npm run launch` or `gulp electron:launch` to build,  and launch and non-proxyed build.
+Run `npm run launch` or `gulp electron:launch` to build,  and launch non-proxyed static build.
 The angular build artifacts will be stored in the `dist/` directory.
 The electron build artifacts will be stored in the `dist/electron` directory.